jktzk/r_mlr_study/README.md

     #The set used is a real data set of user submitted reviews of several medications posted by individuals from xxxx to yyyy to webmd.com
     #The data set was harvested from webmd.com and posted https://zenodo.org/record/3571494#.ZFv8jHbMJPZ
     #The initial clean of the file was obtained from https://www.kaggle.com/datasets/thedevastator/drug-performance-evaluation?select=Drug_clean.csv
-    #Further cleaning of the file is documented and explained in the comments of the runfile
+    #Further cleaning of the file is documented and explained in the comments of the run file

     #The variables in the data set are as follows:
     #Condition- (condition user received treatment for)